sfc-gh-sdickson/SVG-Image-Gen/README.md

 ## 🔧 Troubleshooting

+### Common Issues

+**Authentication Errors**:
+- **SiS Environment**: Ensure you're logged into Snowflake and have an active session
+- **Local Environment**: Verify your `.env` file contains correct credentials

+**Connection Issues**:
+- Check your Snowflake account identifier format
+- Verify network connectivity to Snowflake
+- Ensure your warehouse is running

+**Permission Errors**:
+- Verify you have `CREATE STAGE` permissions
+- Check that your role has access to the specified database/schema
+- Ensure Cortex AI access is enabled for your account

+**Cortex AI Errors**:
+- Confirm Cortex AI is enabled in your Snowflake account
+- Check that your role has access to `SNOWFLAKE.CORTEX`
+- Verify the selected model is available in your region

 The application includes a "Troubleshooting" section that covers common issues such as:

 -   Stage not found errors.